digital-asset/daml/ledger/daml-on-sql/README.rst

 and the ``--sql-start-mode <value>`` parameter specifying the mode to run the driver.

 The possible modes available are
-``MigrateOnly`` - Create database schema but do not start the driver ``MigrateAndStart`` - Create database schema and start the driver.
+``migrate-only`` - Create database schema but do not start the driver ``migrate-and-start`` - Create database schema and start the driver.
 If the database already exists, this will simply validate and start.
 This is the default mode

 You will also need to provide a ledger ID with the ``--ledgerid`` flag, which must be the same upon restart.
 This value is expected in many API endpoints, to